 And it’s not just email that can see incorrect attribution.
 Social traffic is easily misplaced into referrals, while visits from Google My Business listings aren’t necessarily attributed to organic, and often get placed into direct.

 If your GMB listing improves in the local rankings, and you see lower organic traffic but a growth in direct traffic, it may be that your Google My Business listing is seeing increased action.
 To combat this, consider adding UTM tags to your Google My Business listing, as well as closely monitoring your Google My Business Insights to keep an eye on how many people are seeing and clicking on your listing.
-And, if you’d like to view all of a business’s data in one place, we have a great dashboard that does just that!
+And, if you’d like to view all of a business’s data in one place, we have a great dashboard that’s part of our platform of local SEO tools, that does just that!

 As shown in the table above, the average car dealership receives lots of traffic from paid sources, while entertainment-sector businesses perform well in referrals.